flik930/graphql-express-mongo-jwt-docker-boilerplate/README.md

 # graphql-express-mongo-jwt-docker-boilerplate

-This is a pure API backend boilerplate which include the following functionality
+This is a full-stack boilerplate aim to help quicker startup of a mordern tech project (Side Project or Hackathon), functionalities will cover basic membership management, which including:

-### Authentaction with JWT:
+### Authentication with JWT:
-  * Graphql
   * Signup (email, password)
   * Email Verification
   * Login (email, password)